ODIM-Project/ODIM/README.md

 2. Clone the fork on your local machine.
 Your remote repo on GitHub is called origin.
 3. Add the original repository as a remote called upstream.
 4. If you created your fork a while ago, be sure to pull upstream changes into your local repository.
 5. Create a new branch to work on.
-Branch from development (if it exists), else from the master branch.
+Branch from development (if it exists), else from the main branch.
 6. Implement/fix your feature, comment your code.
 7. Follow the code style of the project, including indentation.
 8. If the project has tests, run them!